Mila Air Purifier review

 The Mila also has a patent-pending Dual-Flow filter, thanks to which it can “hold 1lb of granular active carbon in a three-inch bed” for enhanced household odor and VOC filtration.

-Because of the coronavirus, viruses have never weighed so heavily on our collective mind, and for those who have taken a particular interest in ways to reduce bugs at home, the Mila has been through third-party lab testing to prove it can filter up to 95.7% of airborne viruses in 30 minutes.
-No purifier can stop you from getting sick, but this type of technology can help dilute the concentration of airborne nasties floating around you.
+Because of the coronavirus, viruses have never weighed so heavily on our collective mind.
+For those who have taken a particular interest in ways to reduce bugs at home, the Mila has been through third-party lab testing to prove it can filter up to 95.7% of airborne viruses in 30 minutes.
+No purifier can stop you from getting sick, but this technology can help dilute the concentration of airborne nasties around you.

 In terms of cleaning power, the Mila is built to deliver 447 CADR m3/hr, which is impressive.
-So confident are the team about this power, they’ve even created a comparison table on the site so you can pit the Mila against two other popular purifiers, the Molekule Air and the Dyson Pure Cool Link, in a digital head-to-head.
-It’s a rather bold move, if you ask us.
+The team is so confident about this power that they’ve even created a comparison table on the site so you can pit the Mila against two other popular purifiers, the Molekule Air and the Dyson Pure Cool Link, in a digital head-to-head.
+It’s a rather bold move if you ask us.

-During the eight weeks we’ve had the Mila for review, there have been a couple of app and firmware updates that make using it far easier in a range of scenarios.
-Aside from the Manual and Auto Modes, there are a number of Automagic Settings that you can play around with:
+During the eight weeks we’ve had the Mila for review, a couple of apps and firmware updates have made using it far easier in various scenarios.
+Aside from the Manual and Auto Modes, there are several Automagic Settings that you can play around with:

 • Quiet Mode - reduces fan speeds to whisper-quiet levels whenever the Mila detects your presence.

-• Housekeeping service - opt in for this and Mila can deep clean the room it’s in when no one is around.
+• Housekeeping service—opt-in for this, and Mila can deep clean the room when no one is around.

-• Bubble Boy Mode - if you can handle the noise, this is the mode where the Mila will really stretch its legs and do whatever it takes to make your room as particle-free as possible.
+• Bubble Boy Mode—If you can handle the noise, this is the mode where the Mila will stretch its legs and do whatever it takes to make your room as particle-free as possible.

-If you're considering the Mila for your bedroom or a nursery, there are three sleep-friendly options on offer.
+If you're considering the Mila for your bedroom or nursery, three sleep-friendly options are available.
 The first is Sleep Mode, where all unit lights are off, fan speeds are reduced, and fan fluctuations are controlled.
 The second is Turndown Service.
-You have to set a sleep schedule in the Mila app to use this, but once that’s done, the Turndown Service automatically kicks in an hour before your bedtime to deep clean the air in your bedroom.
+You have to set a sleep schedule in the Mila app to use this, but once that’s done, the Turndown Service automatically kicks in an hour before bedtime to deep clean the air in your bedroom.
 This could be useful for allergy sufferers.

 Mila Air Purifier review: The unit shown next to The Big Sneeze filter, packaged in a bright yellow box